KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-DublinRTPI by galaktor](https://github.com/galaktor/MMM-DublinRTPI)

+1. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-1. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-2. Deprecated: Found `require('request')` in file `rtpifetcher.js`: Replace it with built-in fetch.
+3. Deprecated: Found `require('request')` in file `rtpifetcher.js`: Replace it with built-in fetch.
-3. Recommendation: No ESLint configuration was found.
+4. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-DVB by skastenholz](https://github.com/skastenholz/MMM-DVB)